The Cesky Terrier (pronounced “chess-key terrier”) is a rare dog breed originally from Czechoslovakia.

 Sometimes they have their own rehoming service for older dogs.

-Or alternatively they might have a club secretary or puppy coordinator who can put you in touch with a breeder who is preparing to retire one of their breeding or show dogs.
+Or, they might have a club secretary or puppy coordinator who can help you find a breeder who is preparing to retire one of their breeding or show dogs.

 The breed clubs for the Cesky Terrier are: